Stephen Scaia

-Life and career
+Background

-Scaia was born in Indianapolis, Indiana and spent his childhood in Dayton, Ohio.
+Scaia was born in Indianapolis, Indiana and grew up in Dayton, Ohio.
 He attended Emerson College, studying film and television.
 After graduating in 1998 he moved to Los Angeles.

-He started his career as a Production Assistant eventually becoming a writer's assistant on The West Wing.
+He began his career as a production assistant eventually becoming a writer's assistant on The West Wing.
 His writing caught the eye of one of the producers, which landed him his first staff-writing job on Judging Amy (2004).
-Since then, Scaia has written and produced for multiple television series, most notably, co-creating Blood & Treasure (2019-present). with his former collaborator Matthew Federman.
+Since then, Scaia has written and produced for multiple television series, most notably co-creating Blood & Treasure (2019–present). with his former collaborator Matthew Federman.
 The pair stopped co-writing together in early 2020.

 Writing

 Scaia began his writing career on Judging Amy (2004).
-Since then, he has received writing credits on E-Ring (2005), Jericho (2006), Warehouse 13 (2009), Human Target (2009), Limitless (2015), and Blood & Treasure (2019-present).
+He has received writing credits on E-Ring (2005), Jericho (2006), Warehouse 13 (2009), Human Target (2009), Limitless (2015), and Blood & Treasure (2019-2023) and Tulsa King (2023-2024).

 Producing

 Scaia received his first producer credit on Jericho (2008).
-In 2009-2010, he served as a co-producer on Warehouse 13 and Human Target.
-In the subsequent years, he also worked on Charlie's Angels (2011), and was a co-executive producer on Limitless (2016).
-In 2019, Scaia co-created the action-adventure series Blood & Treasure, serving as executive producer, as well as a showrunner and the director of multiple episodes.
+In 2009–2010, he served as a co-producer on Warehouse 13 and Human Target.
+In subsequent years, he worked on Charlie's Angels (2011), and was a co-executive producer on Limitless (2016).
+In 2019, he co-created the action-adventure series Blood & Treasure, serving as executive producer, as well as showrunner and the director of multiple episodes.